Finiteness properties of affine difference algebraic groups: Preliminaries

-In this subsection we show how a variety over a $\s$-field can be considered as a $\s$-variety.
-We also introduce the important Zariski closures of a $\s$-subvariety of a variety.
-Cf. Sections A.4 and A.5 in \cite{diVizioHardouinWibmer:DifferenceGaloisofDifferential}.
+Since algebraic equations can be interpreted as algebraic difference equations, it is clear that an affine scheme of finite type over $k$, can be interpreted as a $\s$-variety over $k$.
+In this subsection we make this more precise and we introduce some notation that will be useful in the coming sections.
+In particular, we define the Zariski closures of a $\s$-subvariety of a variety (cf. Section 4.3 in \cite{Hrushovski:elementarytheoryoffrobenius} and Sections A.4 and A.5 in \cite{DiVizioHardouinWibmer:DifferenceGaloisTheoryOfLinearDifferentialEquations}).